 - a.
 Ben moved and Steve seconded that the Selectboard enter executive session pursuant to 1 V.S.A.
 313(a)(1)(A) to discuss confidential attorney-client communications, the premature general public knowledge of which would clearly place the Selectboard and/or another involved at a substantial disadvantage, and pursuant to 1 V.S.A.
 313(a)(3) to discuss the employment of public employees and the appointment of public officials.
 Unanimous.
 The Selectboard entered executive session at 6:01 pm. - b.
-The Selectboard exited executive session at 7:00 pm, with no decisions having been made therein. - 3.
-Agenda Review Ben moved and Meg seconded that Item 6I (Appointment of Public Officials) be deleted and that Town Hall Porch Repair be added immediately after the Road Crew Report.
+The Selectboard exited executive session at 7:00 pm, with no decisions having been made therein. - Agenda Review Emily moved and Meg seconded that a discussion of anonymous donations received to support the Town Hall be added immediately before Item 6L (Warrants).
 Unanimous. - 4.
 Public Comment None. - 5.
-Road Crew Report Frank Rogers started as road foreman on Monday; he reports that Art is "showing him the ropes" and that Ernest will finish grading the roads by the end of the week (Emily praised Ernest's work on Allen Hill and Ben said he received unsolicited positive feedback from multiple residents on the recent grading work).
-The crew will remove and dispose of the old Wild Apple Road corrugated culvert this week.
-Scott Pearce explained that Active911 alerts will continue to be received by the town mobile phone that Frank now uses; Frank is familiar with the Active911 service. - 6.
+Road Crew Report Frank is doing well in his first month as road foreman.
+The trucks are all ready for winter and the snow fence is up.
+A new road crew member started work last Monday and is doing well so far as well. - 6.
 Items for Discussion or Vote - a.
-Town Hall Porch Repair Tom Frizzell attended to discuss possible further work on the Town Hall porch.
-The Selectboard indicated it was happy with the work and that Tom should submit his invoice for the same.
-The Selectboard likely will purchase a temporary aluminum ramp prior to installing a new permanent ramp. - b.
-Employment of Public Employees Ben moved and Meg seconded approval of an incentive bonus for Art Lewin.
+Employment of Public Employees Ben moved and Meg seconded that an offer be made to "Person C"^[1] for employment as a road crew member, on a full-time basis, with other terms and benefits as per the town's personnel policy.
 Unanimous.
-Ben moved and Meg seconded that following satisfactory reference checks that Frank will perform, an offer be made to "Person B"[1] for employment as a road crew member, on a full-time basis, with other terms and benefits as per the town's personnel policy.
-Unanimous.
-Frank will follow up with Ben upon completing the reference checks, whereupon Ben will notify Person B of the employment offer.
-Unanimous.
+Frank will notify Person C of the employment offer.
+The Selectboard will consider on a case-by-case basis allowing employees to borrow a modest number of vacation days that have yet to accrue in order to facilitate employees' vacation plans. - b.
+FY 2026 Budget Discussion Input was received from the FAST Squad and added to the town account budget.
+The highway account budget was reviewed on a line-by-line basis.
+Some items remain TBD pending receipt of year-end information.
+Discussion to be continued on December 4. - c.
+2024 Annual Report Deliverables Emily has drafted the Selectboard Report (to be reviewed on December 4).
+Frank will update the town highway equipment list.
+The officer list is nearly complete; Ben will confirm various boards' chairpersons.
+The FY 2026 Budget Narrative and 2025 Annual Town Meeting Warning will follow. - d.
+Cintas Uniforms Contract John communicated with Cintas regarding the current contract.
+Frank suggested prices be compared with Foley.
+Frank will ask the crew for their uniforms preference and report back to the Selectboard.
+Discussion to be continued on December 4.

-[1] Editor's Note: On advice from the Vermont League of Cities & Towns, to protect Person B's current employment the name of "Person B" is being withheld unless and until the offered employment has been accepted.
+Editor's Note: On advice from the Vermont League of Cities & Towns, to protect Person C's current employment the name of "Person C" is being withheld unless and until the offered employment has been accepted.